 While staying at the Empress Hotel in Victoria, British Columbia, sisters Claire and Dorothea (Dora) Williamson saw a newspaper advertisement for Linda Hazzard’s book about fasting.
 The girls were attracted to alternative medicine and were interested in healing their minor ailments.
 These wealthy British sisters decided to take a trip to Olalla, Washington to enjoy the countryside and seek treatment from “Doctor” Linda Hazzard.
-Claire would die with a weight of 50 pounds, and Dora would nearly escape at the weight of 60 pounds.
+Claire died weighing only 50 pounds, and Dora would nearly escape at the weight of 60 pounds.
 Claire was one of 40 to die under Hazzard’s care.
 Hazzard herself would die using her own fasting method.

 While their bodies starved, their souls lingered on the property.